 find a Clinician/Physician

-Light Emitting Diodes (LED's)
+Light Emitting Diodes (LEDs)

-What are Light Emitting Diodes (LED’s)?
+What are Light Emitting Diodes (LEDs)?

-Light Emitting Diodes (LED’s) are electronic semiconducting devices that emit light when charged with electrical voltage.
+Light-emitting diodes (LEDs) are electronic semiconducting devices that emit light when charged with electrical voltage.
 This light is not like a laser; it is diffuse in nature and cannot travel long distances.

-How do LED’s work?
+How do LEDs work?

-What are the benefits of LED’s?
+What are the benefits of LEDs?

 LED systems offer the ability to treat a larger area of the head or body at one time.
-With the correct wavelength and intensity settings for the condition, the LED phototherapy has proven to be a low-cost, effective treatment.
+With the correct wavelength and intensity settings for the condition, LED phototherapy has proven to be a low-cost, effective treatment.

 Basic research has shown that when red (600’s nm wavelengths) and near-infrared wavelengths (mostly 800’s nm wavelengths) are applied to cells that are compromised (hypoxic or low on oxygen), there is improved cellular respiration and function due to an increase in production of adenosine tri-phosphate (ATP) by the cell’s mitochondria.
-There is also improved blood circulation near the area treated, due to release of nitric oxide from parts of the mitochondria in the hypoxic cell.
+There is also improved blood circulation near the area treated due to the release of nitric oxide from parts of the mitochondria in the hypoxic cell.

-What are LED’s commonly used for?
+What are LEDs commonly used for?

-LED’s are commonly used in medical and aesthetic practices for reducing inflammation, skin rejuvenation, enhancement of wound healing, acne therapy, sports injuries, and joint pain.
+LEDs are commonly used in medical and aesthetic practices for reducing inflammation, skin rejuvenation, enhancement of wound healing, acne therapy, sports injuries, and joint pain.

 Newer areas include: